MSY to New Orleans Cruise Port (2026 Guide)

 How to get from Louis Armstrong New Orleans International Airport to the downtown cruise terminals (Erato Street and Julia Street) in 2026.
 Taxi, rideshare, costs, and timing.

-The New Orleans cruise terminals sit on the Mississippi River downtown, about 15 miles from Louis Armstrong International Airport (MSY).
-The drive takes 30 to 45 minutes depending on traffic, and I-10 congestion through Metairie can add time during rush hours.
+The New Orleans cruise terminals sit on the Mississippi River downtown, about 15 miles (24 km) from Louis Armstrong International Airport (MSY).
+The drive takes 25 to 45 minutes depending on traffic, and I-10 congestion through Metairie can add time during rush hours.

 The Port of New Orleans has two cruise terminals close together in the Warehouse District: the Erato Street Cruise Terminal, used by Carnival, and the Julia Street Cruise Terminal, used by Norwegian and Royal Caribbean.
-These lines run Western Caribbean, Eastern Caribbean, and Mexico itineraries, making New Orleans a strong drive-to departure point for Gulf Coast travelers.
+These lines run Western Caribbean and Mexico itineraries to ports like Cozumel, Costa Maya, Roatan, and Grand Cayman, making New Orleans a strong drive-to departure point for Gulf Coast travelers.
 If this is your first sailing, our first-time cruise tips cover everything you need to know.

 Transport options

 Taxi: The simplest option.
-Taxis queue outside the arrivals terminal with a flat rate of approximately $36 for up to two passengers.
-Additional passengers may add $15 each.
+Taxis queue outside the arrivals terminal with a city-set flat rate of $36 for up to two passengers, plus $15 per additional passenger.
 Confirm the flat rate before departing.
-The ride takes 30 to 40 minutes.
+The ride takes 25 to 40 minutes.

 The cruise terminals